microsoft/language-server-protocol/_specifications/lsp/3.17/types/diagnostic.md

 	/**
 	 * The diagnostic's severity.
 To avoid interpretation mismatches when a
 	 * server is used with different clients it is highly recommended that
 	 * servers always provide a severity value.
+If omitted, it’s recommended
+	 * for the client to interpret it as an Error severity.
 	 */
 	severity?: DiagnosticSeverity;